juancarlospaco/nim-gatabase/README.md

 - `LIMIT` supported on SQL, `int` type, `int.high` by default.
 - `OFFSET` supported on SQL, `int` type, `0` by default.
 - No OS-specific code, so it should work on Linux, Windows and Mac.
-- This ORM can run on the Browser _(since you can not run Postgres on the Browser, it returns the Raw SQL Query instead of executing it)_
 - Compatible with [`db_postgres`](https://nim-lang.org/docs/db_postgres.html) and [Ormin](https://github.com/Araq/ormin).
 - You can still use std lib `db_postgres` as normal (same connection).
 - You can write with Gatabase and read with Ormin.